FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

 ## Step by step process

+### Step 0: Preliminary considerations

+#### What is an application ontology?
+An application ontology is a semantic artifact which is developed to answer the needs of a specific use case or scenario.
+It reuse agreed knowledge specified on reference ontologies, which can be extremely large but whose broad coverage may not be required by the application ontology.

+#### What is a use a case?

+#### Roles involved
+> TBD.
+Briefly depict each one.
+* _Domain Expert_
+* _Use case/Scenario Owner_
+* _Ontology Developer_

 ### Step 1: Define the scope of the application ontology

 The development of application ontology is driven by the target data and use cases.
 The first step in building an application ontology is to identify the scope of the ontology, including which domain it covers, which use case it targets, which data set it could be applied and which terms it includes.